dee221208/openshift-feb-2023/Day2/README.md

 14. Kubelet monitors the status of the Pod and periodically keeps reporting the status of all the Pods that are running on the node where Kubelet is running like a heart-beat notification.
 </pre>

+## Scaling up/down
+- Increasing/Decreasing the Pod count
+- When the user traffic increase, we do scale up i.e add more Pods to handle the traffic quickly and efficiently
+- When the user traffic decrease, we do scale down ie. delete some Pods
+- supported by ReplicaSet Controller

+## Rolling update
+- helps in upgrading your already deployed application from one version to another version without any downtime
+- also supports rolling back to previous or any particular version
+- supported by Deployment Controller

 ## Deleting a deployment
 ```
 oc delete deploy/nginx